Over a Month In, Experts Warn Switch 2’s Performance and Visuals May Decline Over Time

 Nintendo Switch 2

-Nintendo’s Latest Console Is Yet Again In Another Controversy
+Nintendo’s Latest Console Is Yet Again In Another Controversy.

 Oliver further explained that he won’t be too worried about the titles that are going to be released on Switch 2, which would fall into the category of PS4-class games in terms of visual technology.

 What do you think about Digital Foundry’s latest claim on Nintendo’s latest console?
-Share your thoughts with us in the comments section below or join the official Tech4Gamers forums for discussion
+Share your thoughts with us in the comments section below or join the Tech4Gamers forums for discussion

 Was our article helpful? 👨💻